Mexican president blames state, local police for crime surge

-MEXICO CITY (AP) — Mexico’s outgoing president has given his last state of the union address and blames state and local police for the surge in violent crime.
+MEXICO CITY (AP) — In his final state of the union address Monday, outgoing President Enrique Pena Nieto blamed surging violent crime in Mexico on the inability of state and local police to handle the smaller gangs that emerged following the capture of cartel leaders.

-President Enrique Pena Nieto said the federal government “had success in significantly reducing the capacity and size” of criminal gangs.
+Pena Nieto, who leaves office with historically low approval ratings, sidestepped blame for poor economic growth and rising debt during his six-year term, and he warned Mexicans not to turn to a foreign policy of “indifference.”

-But he said Monday that “unfortunately, this weakening brought with it smaller criminal groups, without there being the capacity on the local level to effectively confront them.”
+His successor, left-leaning Andres Manuel Lopez Obrador who takes office Dec.
+1, has pledged to refrain from any kind of intervention in the affairs of other countries, in contrast to Pena Nieto, who has sought out solutions to Venezuela’s economic and political crisis.
+Non-intervention was a bedrock of Mexico’s foreign policy before 2000.

 Most Read Nation & World Stories